 The types of historic properties expected within the offshore affected environment include submerged pre-contact and historic period archaeological sites.
-An overview of the nature and scope of submerged archaeological sites on the Atlantic Outer Continental Shelf that could be affected by site characterization and site assessment activities is presented in A Summary and Analysis of Cultural Resources Information on the Continental Shelf from the Bay of Funday to Cape Hatteras (BOEM 1981), A Cultural Resource Survey of the Continental Shelf from Cape Hatteras to Key West (BOEM 1979), and Inventory and Analysis of Archaeological Site Occurrence on the Atlantic Outer Continental Shelf (TRC 2012).
+An overview of the nature and scope of submerged archaeological sites on the Atlantic Outer Continental Shelf that could be affected by site characterization and site assessment activities is presented in A Summary and Analysis of Cultural Resources Information on the Continental Shelf from the Bay of Funday to Cape Hatteras (Institute for Conservation Archaeology 1979), A Cultural Resource Survey of the Continental Shelf from Cape Hatteras to Key West (Science Applications 1981), and Inventory and Analysis of Archaeological Site Occurrence on the Atlantic Outer Continental Shelf (TRC 2012).